Theory of quantum system certification: a tutorial: Quantum processes

 Another measure introduced in this context is the \emph{cross-entropy fidelity} \cite{Google2019QuantumSupremacy}

-Before discussing the \ac{XEB} Protocol to estimate $H_X$ and $F_X$ let us illuminate the motivation of $F_X$ in the context of certifying sampling tasks.
+Before discussing the \ac{XEB} protocol to estimate $H_X$ and $F_X$ let us illuminate the motivation of $F_X$ in the context of certifying sampling tasks.

-First, the cross-entropy fidelity can be regarded as a linear approximation to the cross-entropy difference and as such as a simpler version of it.
-The constant shift in the definition of $F_X$ is chosen such that $F_X(p_\text{uni}, p) = 0$ for $p_\text{uni}$ the uniform density and any probability density $p$.
+First, the cross-entropy fidelity can be regarded as a linear proxy to the cross-entropy difference and, as such, as a simpler version of it.
+The shift of minus one in the definition of $F_X$ is chosen such that $F_X(p_\text{uni}, p) = 0$ for $p_\text{uni}$ the uniform density and any probability density $p$.
 If $p_U$ is assumed to be of Porter-Thomas shape one can calculate that $F_X(p_U, p_U) = 1$.
 This motivates the expectation that performing high in cross-entropy fidelity indicates successfully solving the sampling task for typical random circuits $U$.

-Note that if $U$ is drawn at random from a unitary $2$-design $\mu$, we can reproduce the Porter-Thomas value of $F_X(p_U, p_U)$ in expectation over $U$ using Lemma~\ref{lem:sym_moment_operator}: We first calculate
+Note that if $U$ is drawn at random from a unitary $2$-design $\mu$, we can reproduce the Porter-Thomas value of $F_X(p_U, p_U)$ in expectation over $U$ using Lemma~\ref{lem:sym_moment_operator}: we first calculate